 Work Life Balance.
 That’s a scary phrase right there.
 I’ve been a self-employed business owner for ten years now and it has taken me until now to establish what I’d call “balance”.
 Balance between my work and life.
-There was a time, or rather one-long period where the distinction between the two was incredibly murky.
+There was a time, or rather one-long period where the distinction between the two was rather murky.
 On the one hand, I understand and gain comfort from the fact that there is no substitute for hard work.
 Yet, at the same time, it is important to give yourself breaks so as not to burnout prematurely.
 Don’t feel guilty if it doesn’t come easy to you.
 I am ten years into my entrepreneurial journey and it is only now that I feel confident in saying that I have mastered (to the best of my ability), a reasonable work life balance!
 Here are my thoughts on what I feel helps and hinders a healthy work life balance…

 There is No Compensation for Hard Work